-MUS/EDU 4573.
-Methods of Teaching Vocal Music in the Middle and Secondary Schools - 3 hours (Fall, odd vears)
+MUS/EDU 4573 Methods of Teaching Vocal Music in the Middle and Secondary Schools - 3 hours (Fall, odd years)

 Study of philosophy of music education, administrative and teaching techniques and materials for teaching vocal music in the middle and secondary schools.
 Music majors and minors only.
 Prerequisites: MUS 1621 and 1623.
-In order to enroll in EDU 4573 a GPA of 3.00 is required.
+In order to enroll in EDU 4573 the student must have a 3.0 GPA in EDU coursework.

-MUS/EDU 4582.
-Methods of Teaching Instrumental Music in the Middle and Secondary Schools - 2 hours (Fall, even years)
+MUS/EDU 4582 Methods of Teaching Instrumental Music in the Middle and Secondary Schools - 2 hours (Fall, even years)

 Study of philosophy of music education, administrative and teaching techniques and materials for teaching instrumental music in middle and secondary schools.
 Emphasis will be placed on lesson plans and their implementation.
 Music majors and minors only.
 Prerequisites: MUS 1621 and 1623.
-In order to enroll in EDU 4582 a GPA of 3.00 is required.
+In order to enroll in EDU 4582 the student must have a 3.0 GPA in EDU.

-MUS 4622.
-Choral Arranging and Composition - 2 hours (Spring)
+MUS 4622 Choral Arranging and Composition - 2 hours (Spring)